jayantsharma6/rock-paper-scissor/README.md

 1. Set number of Players - noOfPlayers
 2. Set player names	in players[]
 3. for every round, repeat :
    - Get every player's choice of option for current round in currRound[].
-Each index in currArray[] represents choice of player at same index in player[].
+Each index in currRound[] represents choice of a player at same index in player[].
    - Print player wise choices.
    - Compare choices of each player to calculate who won from whom.
 For comparison, every element in currRound[] is compared with element at